EnkaNetwork/API-docs/api.md

 > https://enka.network/api/uid/618285856/

 The response will contain `playerInfo` and `avatarInfoList`. `playerInfo` is the basic data about the game account.
-If `playerInfo` is missing, that means the Showcase of this account is either closed or not populated with characters.
+If `avatarInfoList` is missing, that means the Showcase of this account is either closed or not populated with characters.

 #### Get only player info